 Aspect views show the design from certain angles and may include some or all of the following: ‘front view’; ‘top view’; ‘bottom view’; ‘right side view’; ‘left side view’; ‘back view’; and ‘perspective view’.
 In the context of multiple aspect views, applicants should note that the maximum permitted number of views for a single design is set at twelve.
 The following example presents a single product (a food mixer) via seven different views.
 These would be acceptable when used in the context of a single application:

-Although it is recommended that an applicant should file as many views as necessary in order to fully disclose the features of the design (up to a maximum of seven), in some cases one view can be perfectly sufficient.
+Although it is recommended that an applicant should file as many views as necessary in order to fully disclose the features of the design (up to a maximum of twelve), in some cases one view can be perfectly sufficient.
 The following examples illustrate how one representation can be enough to accurately represent the item intended for protection: